Maya Neal, MS, LMFT

 A. Individual Therapy, Couples Therapy, Child/Family Therapy, and Life&Wellness Coaching.
 If you aren't sure what kind of therapy would be best for you, not to worry, we will decide that together.

-Q. How soon can I be seen?
+Q. How soon can I get help?

 A. Usually within a few days of your phone call, so there's no need to wait for the help you need!

-Q.What happens during the first visit?
+Q.What happens during the first session?

 A. I ask a lot of questions about you, your lifestyle, your history, and your concerns.
-This assessment takes just one visit to complete, and helps me get to know you as a unique individual.
+This assessment takes just one session to complete, and helps me get to know you as a unique individual.
 Together we will set specific goals for you, and talk about how we are going to get you there!
 I explain the therapy process to you, and of course you'll have a chance to ask questions.

 Q. How often should I have a session with you?

 A. That's essentially up to you.
 Most clients choose to schedule once or even twice a week at first, which tends to make for fast progress.
 Are you on a tight budget?
-No problem, you are welcome to come in less often.
+No problem, you are welcome to schedule less often.
 I'm always happy to give plenty of optional 'homework' suggestions to do between sessions, to help you make forward progress even if you can't come in weekly.